msachi/coding-tips/swapping-variable-values.md

-Today I learned a straight-forward way to swap the values of two variables.
+Today I learned a straight-forward way to swap the values of two variables in JavaScript.

 Say `var a = 10` and `var b = 20`.